 Our licence villages:

-In a strata title village, residents own their unit, villa or apartment while RetireAustralia maintains ownership of the underlying land.
+In a strata title village, residents own their unit, villa or apartment.
 As the owner of the property, you will be required pay stamp duty and will be registered as the owner on the property’s title deed.
-You will also become part of the body corporate or owners corporation, which involves the payment of additional fees to maintain common areas and facilities.
+You will also become part of the body corporate or owners corporation, meaning you share ownership of common facilities and land with other residents and will pay fees to maintain these areas.

 Our strata villages: